zoranbosnjak/asterix-specs/website/converter.md

 Features:

 * validate sources file
-* convert from one format to another
+* transparently convert from one format to another
 * convert from one format to itself (pretify definition file)
 * dump file as a list of items
 * show asterix definition signature (like a fingerprint, but not